icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

                        ord(input[pos+win_size])*prime)
         ```
         Develop a second, revised `cdc` function that uses this observation to reduce the work.
 Verify that your program is producing the same outputs with the changes.

-    c.
-Time the two `cdc` implementations and compare.
+    3. Time the two `cdc` implementations and compare.
         ```{tip}
         - Read the following resources to gain more context about the code:
           <br> Content-Defined Chunking (Rabin Fingerprint)